510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 California seat belt laws required seat belt usage for drivers and passengers back in 1986.
 The implementation of these laws was influenced by the number of accidents and car accident injuries that occurred on California’s busy highways and surface streets.

+This vehicle code is the main seat belt law in California that guides proper seat belt usage for individuals over 16 years old.
+Anyone at the age of 16 or over must wear a seatbelt inside of a moving vehicle.
 Under this statute, proper seatbelt usage is identified as using the lower lap portion of the belt to cross over the waist or hips and using the upper shoulder portion of the belt to cross the chest.
 If the seatbelt is not worn in a fashion that follows the requirements of this statute, then the person is not considered “properly restrained” as per CA law.
 It is important to know that there are additional elements of this vehicle code which require vehicles to have working seat belts for all passengers.
-This statute also outlines the penalties for not wearing seatbelts properly, which result in a fine issued by the local enforcement agency.
-There are certain circumstances which would allow an individual to not wear seatbelts, but these circumstances are rare and usually include a medical issue or emergency.
+This statute also outlines the penalties for not wearing seatbelts properly, which results in a fine issued by the local enforcement agency.
+There are certain circumstances in which California seat belt law exceptions exist, but these circumstances are rare and usually include a medical issue or emergency.
+As per Vehicle Code 27315(g), individuals that are not able to wear the proper restraints are not held to the same standards.
+However, the limiting condition in these circumstances must be recognized and certified by a physician, surgeon, or chiropractor [2].

 The next vehicle code that dictates appropriate seatbelt usage for children.
 This statute is broken down into 2 sections that outline appropriate seatbelt usage for children under 8 and children under 2.

-• Children under 8 should be properly restrained using an appropriate child safety seat in the back seat.
+- Children under 8 should be properly restrained using an appropriate child safety seat in the back seat.

-• Children that weigh between 22 – 40 pounds should be in a toddler safety seat that is forward facing and is ideally placed in the center back seat.
+- Children that weigh between 22 – 40 pounds should be in a toddler safety seat that is forward facing and is ideally placed in the center back seat.

-• Children over 40 pounds and under the age of 8 should be placed in an appropriate booster seat that is forward facing.
+- Children over 40 pounds and under the age of 8 should be placed in an appropriate booster seat that is forward facing.
 The booster seat should be appropriate for the child’s size which means that the seat should raise the child to a level where the upper shoulder belt crosses the chest of the child.

-• Children under the age of 2 or under 22 pounds must be placed in a rear facing infant safety seat that is in the center back seat.
+- Children under the age of 2 or under 22 pounds must be placed in a rear facing infant safety seat that is in the center back seat [4].

 Under no circumstances should a child under the age of 8 be allowed to sit in the front seat if a back seat is available.